jacksonrodri/vote_abroad/content/en/pages/i-voted.md

 In order to make sure you receive a ballot, you need to request it from the local election office in the county where you last resided using a federal request form. **Votefromabroad** walks you through filling in that form and sending it in to your election office.

-Remember to request your ballot every calendar year you'd like to vote!
+Remember - Americans abroad need to request your ballot every calendar year you'd like to vote!

 ![](/images/uploads/istock-1256493510.jpg)